refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdateMany/index.md

 ### `ids` <PropTag required />

 It will be passed to the `updateMany` method from the `dataProvider` as parameter.
-It is used to determine which record to update.
+It is used to determine which records will be updated.

 ```tsx
 const { mutate } = useUpdateMany();